pdoublerainbow/bisenet-tensorflow/README.md

+# Bisenet-tensorflow
-A re-implement of bisenet by tensorflow
+This project aims at providing a re-implement of bisenet by using tensorflow.

-# bisenet-tensorflow
+# Prerequisites
-TorchSeg
+## tensorflow